-- have a letter of warning generated to parents/caregivers - risk not completing a course of study.
+- have a letter of warning generated to parents/caregivers

+- receive a mark of zero

+- risk not completing a course of study.

 Students must not leave hand-in tasks on teachers' desks.

 If the student has only completed part of the hand-in task, this part must be submitted to the class teacher on the due date.
 Failure to submit tasks on time, without a valid reason may result in a zero mark.
 In the case of illness or misadventure, it is the student's responsibility to follow the process outlined on pages 16-18.